 "MGH Radiology has a long tradition of educational excellence with a strong commitment to training the next generation of radiologists.
 Our faculty members work tirelessly to make the resident experience among the best in the world, and we take great pride in the individual accomplishments of our trainees.”James A. Brink, MDRadiologist-in-Chief

 The Department of Radiology is dedicated to training top-notch clinical radiologists who will practice in a variety of academic and private settings.
 One of our goals is to train the next generation of academic radiologists, who will continue to contribute to the specialty and expand the frontiers of medical imaging.
 Opportunities for resident participation in basic and clinical research are provided.
-Ninety percent of our residents pursue subspecialty training, both through the focused year during the residency and additional fellowship training.
+Greater than 90% of our residents pursue subspecialty training, both through the focused year during the residency and additional fellowship training.
 Many of our residents elect to stay at Mass General for their fellowship training through one of several ACGME-certified and other fellowship programs.

 Residents are evaluated after the completion of each rotation by a report submitted to the Program Director by division members.
 These reports are reviewed with the resident by the Program Director in semiannual meetings or more frequently as necessary.
 Residents are also encouraged to provide feedback on each rotation, and these recommendations are often quickly incorporated to further improve the program.

 Trainees are assured opportunities to acquire a broad range of diagnostic skills, as well as to participate in vascular embolization, percutaneous biopsies, abscess drainage, and other interventional procedures.
 Residents also receive advanced training in cutting edge technologies including MRI, and have the opportunity to spend time during the third year at the Martinos Center for Biomedical Imaging as part of an Advanced MRI rotation.